 “I often refer to my friends as my personal flotation devices because I felt like they literally carried me through that year of treatment and surgery,” Carrie says.
 “It made what was a very dark and scary time one filled with a lot of love and a lot of hope.
 I truly believe had it not been for them, I would have crumbled to pieces.”

 Carrie also is thankful for her surgical oncologist at Penn Medicine in Philadelphia and a patient support service called the Breathing Room Foundation (BRF), which regularly offered meals, rides, help with chores, errands, and even financial support.

 “They spoiled my two young children regularly and sometimes unexpectedly,” she says.
 “The BRF was a safety net that I could always fall back in if I needed it, and even when I didn't.”

 The same love that kept Carrie going through a challenging chemotherapy regime she now spreads among the larger colorectal cancer community.
 Her motivation comes from a very personal place.

 “My biggest regret is that I was so arrogant to think that I could be spared something like this in life, and that arrogance could have taken me away from my children,” she says.
 “They could be without their mother, my husband without a wife.
 I feel if I can prevent anyone else from thinking that way, that’s what I want to do.”

 Carrie has taken to the streets to raise awareness, running in the Undy RunWalk for three years in a row.
 The Undy RunWalk is a national series of 5K that raise awareness and funds to support Alliance programs.
-She has also volunteered to be a Buddy with the Alliance.

 “It’s my turn now,” she says.
 “It’s my turn to give back to this community and help people.”